 The review process of every research application begins with a complete submission to the Office of Research Compliance (ORC).
 In preparation for IRB review, the ORC staff works closely with the Principal Investigator to prepare the required IRB documents for their research project.

 - A Complete Minimal Risk IRB Application with ALL required signatures (Dean, Department Chair, Faculty Advisor)

 - Informed Assent Form(s) - for research involving minors

 - Evidence of approval by another IRB or Institution (Documentation of Permission to use patient data or student data from the appropriate institution’s administration)*

-- Data Collection Instruments (questionnaires, interviews, surveys, etc.)
+- Data Collection Instruments (questionnaires, interviews, online surveys, etc.)

 - Advertisement/Recruitment Materials